 When buying anything online, and especially medical products, you need to know that the company you’re dealing with is a large, well-run operation.
-1800 Contacts is huge – the world’s largest contacts shop, it boasts.
-The problem with huge Internet giants is they can be a little faceless and personality free.
-1800 Contacts has phone support backed by real humans who answer the phone in good time (or if you’ve just got the baby to sleep, a live web chat service).
+1800 Contacts is huge and well-established.
+The problem with huge Internet giants is they can be a little faceless, but this brand has phone support backed by real humans who answer the phone in good time.
+It's a similar story to Coastal, as we explain in our Coastal Contact Lens review.

-All the customer service is personable, light hearted and funny.
-Just look at the FAQs page on its site; it’s the first one to make us laugh out loud so far.
-In order to buy contacts online you need a verified prescription and 1800 Contacts is happy to contact your optometrist and liaise on your behalf.
-Prices are matched, shipping is free and the subscription service means you’ll never run out when you least expect it.
+All the customer service is personable and fast.
+In order to buy from them, you need a verified prescription, and 1800 Contacts is also happy to contact your optometrist and liaise on your behalf.
+Prices are matched, shipping is free and the subscription service means you’ll never run out.

 1800 Contacts review: Prices and offers

 The one big downside to 1800 Contacts’ way of doing business is the way it works out your final price.
 There’s a price for each box of contacts, which is fine.
 But then there’s a 5% discount for subscriptions, some orders are eligible for rebates, there are introductory offers that apply for how long?
 Do subscriptions count?
 Have you got a calculator?
 What’s that customer service number again?
 It’s not impossible, but it does feel more complicated than it needs to be and that’s a shame.

 When compared to the big discounters like AC Lens, 1800 Contacts looks a little expensive, but if the discounts and rebates fall your way, they could well be competitive.
 If the pricing policy was clearer, this would be a pretty much perfect company to deal with.